Brianna Larson

 University of Cincinnati

 My research interests, while broad, are in philosophy of education and social-political philosophy.
-I'm particularly interested in how topics in these areas intersect with topics in feminist philosophy and the philosophy of science.
-Lately I've been working on projects related to...
+More specifically, I'm interested in progressive education and the role of K-12 schools in shaping students' identities.

-• Trust in science, particularly what trust entails and how scientists and philosophers doing public engagement with science might attempt to build trust in their communities.
+Trust in science, particularly what trust entails and how scientists and philosophers doing public engagement with science might attempt to build trust in their communities.

 I'm also the Lab and Outreach Coordinator for UC's Philosophy for Children Group.